 The second type of low-quality content is duplicate content.
-The same goes for these duplicate pages: they add little value.
+These duplicate pages also add little value.
 Their content is already in Google’s index, on your site or another site.
 These low-quality pages can have a strong influence on your site’s rankings.
 Google might even penalize you for having them.

 In addition to these indicators of low-quality content, there’s a third issue that you can fix yourself: poorly written content.
 Google gave us a kind of checklist in 2011 already.
 I think most of what’s in there is still relevant seven years later.

-We’ve written quite a bit about Google’s Panda update.
-We’ve seen our share of websites whose rankings dived being hit by that algorithm update.
+Before we get started finding and fixing low-quality pages, you need to know a few things about Google’s Panda update.
+We’ve written quite a bit about it already, and we’ve seen our share of websites whose rankings dived after being hit by that algorithm update.
 The Panda update handles quality control, so to say.
 If your website has a lot of low-quality pages, you can bet on it that Google will someday find these.
-All of a sudden, your website drops a few or even a lot of places in Google’s rankings.
-You’re not sure why, and then you remember this post.
+If, all of a sudden, your content drops a few (or even a lot of) places in Google’s rankings, remember this post.
 It might be your low-quality content.

-As Google has integrated this Panda update (that used to be on a specific day) in its algorithm, so it’s sometimes hard to find the exact reason for the drop.
-But be sure to analyze if you have any low-quality pages first.
+As Google has integrated this Panda update in its core algorithm, so it’s sometimes hard to find the exact reason for the drop.
+But be sure to analyze whether you have any low-quality pages first.
 It makes all the sense in the world to me that if Google considers the majority of your pages thin content, it will lower your rankings.

 How to identify low-quality pages

-It’s pretty hard to give you one trick, or one application to identify the pages you want to address because we’re talking about all the pages that don’t help Google and your visitors.
+It’s pretty hard to give you one trick, or one application to identify the pages you should address.
+In short, we’re talking about all the pages that don’t help Google and your visitors.

 If we’re talking about duplicate content, please read our article on it: Duplicate content: causes and solutions.
 You might have duplicate content without even knowing it!
-Tools like Copyscape are your first help, but please investigate a bit more like described in the article.
+Tools like Copyscape are your first help, to do a DIY duplicate content check, but please investigate a bit more like described in the article.